Skip to main content

 What the Research Says

 The evidence base for spaced repetition is substantial.
-Here are three landmark studies that every student should know about.
+Three landmark studies that every student should know about:

 Ebbinghaus (1885) established the forgetting curve and demonstrated that spaced review sessions produced dramatically better retention than massed (crammed) study.
 His self-experiments were the foundation for over a century of memory research.

 Cepeda et al. (2006) conducted a large meta-analysis of 254 studies involving over 14,000 participants.
 They found that distributing study sessions across time consistently improved long-term retention compared to concentrating the same amount of study into a single block.
 The effect was large and reliable across different types of material, age groups, and retention intervals.
-Critically, they found that the optimal gap between study sessions depends on when you need to remember the material — longer gaps are better for longer retention periods.
+The optimal gap between study sessions depends on when you need to remember the material — longer gaps work better for longer retention periods.

 Why Cramming Feels Like It Works (But Doesn’t)

 Psychologists call this the fluency illusion.
 Re-reading creates a sense of fluency that feels like understanding but is actually just familiarity.
-It is the study equivalent of watching someone else play tennis and thinking you could do it too.
+It’s the study equivalent of watching someone else play tennis and thinking you could do it too.

 How to Implement Spaced Repetition in Your Revision

-You do not need expensive software or complicated systems to use spaced repetition.
-Here is a practical approach that works for GCSE and A-Level revision.
+You don’t need expensive software or complicated systems.
+Here’s a practical approach that works for GCSE and A-Level revision.

 Step 1: Break Your Subjects Into Topics